-Campus Judicial Affairs Officers for the Chester and Midlothian campuses are appointed annually by the Dean of Students, subject to the approval of the College Vice President of Learning and Student Success.
+Campus Judicial Affairs Officers for the Chester and Midlothian campuses are appointed annually by the Dean of Students, subject to the approval of the college Vice President of Learning and Student Success.

-Procedures
+- A. Campus Judicial Affairs Officers are responsible for the administration of disciplinary procedures at the Chester and Midlothian campuses, off-site classes, online classes, email communications and Canvas posts, except in cases relating to Title IX or involving possible Title IX violations.
+Please see the Title IX policy for additional information.
+Also, please see the policy on Academic Dishonesty for cases of cheating and/or plagiarism. - B. Allegations of violation of college policy are accepted for consideration only when the apparent infractions are observed on college property or other locations where the college provides services.
+Infractions of federal, state, or local laws occurring off campus shall be the concern of the civil authorities except when such actions (1) directly affect the health, safety, or security of the college community; (2) affect the college's pursuit of its educational purposes; or (3) occur as a direct result of a college-connected disruption.
+Reports of alleged student violations of published college regulations may be submitted by an individual to the Dean of Students.
+There is no time limit on the reporting of infractions, however, an individual should make the report as soon as possible after the infraction.
+The Dean of Students will assign a Judicial Affairs Officer as appropriate.

-When unruly or otherwise unacceptable behavior occurs in a classroom or laboratory, the instructor may immediately require the student or students who are responsible for the disruption to leave the classroom.
+- A. When unruly or otherwise unacceptable behavior occurs in a classroom or laboratory, the instructor may immediately require the student or students who are responsible for the disruption to leave the classroom.
 It is the student's responsibility to contact the instructor prior to the next scheduled class meeting.
-After discussing the problem with the student, the instructor must either permit the student to return to class or forward formal written disciplinary charges against the student to the Dean of Students.

-When unruly or otherwise unacceptable behavior occurs in the College libraries, library personnel may require the student or students who are responsible for the disruption to identify themselves and leave the library.
+After discussing the problem with the student, the instructor must either permit the student to return to class or forward formal written disciplinary charges against the student to the Dean of Students. - B. When unruly or otherwise unacceptable behavior occurs in the college libraries, library personnel may require the student or students who are responsible for the disruption to identify themselves and leave the library.
 It is the student's responsibility to contact the librarian prior to returning to the library.
-After discussing the problem with the student, the librarian must either permit the student to return to the library or forward formal written disciplinary charges against the student to the Dean of Students.

-When unruly or otherwise unacceptable behavior occurs in any College facility, College office or in any College related communications, faculty, staff or security personnel may immediately require the student or students who are responsible for the disruption to identify themselves and leave the campus.
+After discussing the problem with the student, the librarian must either permit the student to return to the library or forward formal written disciplinary charges against the student to the Dean of Students. - C. When unruly or otherwise unacceptable behavior occurs in any college facility, college office or in any college related communications, faculty, staff or security personnel may immediately require the student or students who are responsible for the disruption to identify themselves and leave the campus.
 It is the student's responsibility to contact faculty, staff or security personnel prior to returning to campus.
-After discussing the problem with the student, faculty, staff or security personnel must either permit the student to return to campus or forward formal written disciplinary charges against the student to the Dean of Students.
+After discussing the problem with the student, faculty, staff or security personnel must either permit the student to return to campus or forward formal written disciplinary charges against the student to the Dean of Students. - D. Once charges have been forwarded to the campus Judicial Affairs Officer, the student may attend the class, laboratory, library or specified campus facilities pending the campus